 Plug it into a cigarette lighter

-However, you can definitely get the hang of how the AC power subsystem works.
-Simply run down to Walmart or any auto parts store and pick up a $15-$20 inverter that plugs into a cigarette lighter.
+You can get the hang of how the AC power subsystem works very easily.
+Simply run down to Walmart or any auto parts store and pick up a $15-$20 inverter that plugs into a cigarette lighter DC outlet.
 Plug it into the lighter in your car, turn it on, and then plug your laptop into it or your electric razor or any other small appliance.
 Now your 12 volt car battery is operating your 120 volt appliance.

 Big inverters that can run the microwave, toaster, blender and vacuum cleaner work on exactly the same principal, the difference is just the amount of power the inverter can produce.
 Big inverters are also wired directly to the batteries rather than plugging into a cigarette lighter.